funkybooboo/ctf_d_tutorial/README.md

 For example, if my IP address were 123.45.678.9, I would share the link http://123.45.678.9:8000.

-From here, if you all you want to do is host locally, you can skip to the [Setup](#setup) section.
+From here, if all you want to do is host locally, you can skip to the [Setup](#setup) section.

 # Self Hosting